ComPWA/ComPWA-legacy/README.md

 ```

 ## Documentation
-The [Doxygen documentation](http://ComPWA.github.io/ComPWA) of the current master branch is located on the github pages of ComPWA.
+The [complete documentation](https://compwa.readthedocs.io/en/latest) of the current master branch and specific tags versions are built with readthedocs.
-The master branch is automatically build using TravisCI.
+The master branch is automatically built using TravisCI.
 Probably it is interesting to check out the [log file](https://travis-ci.org/ComPWA/ComPWA) and the projects TravisCI configuration file [<code>.travisCI.yml</code>](https://github.com/ComPWA/ComPWA/blob/master/.travis.yml).